Ask Question

 Separate laundry and eating utensils and wash items separately.

-Ask your Nuclear Medicine physician for more specific information.
+Ask your Nuclear Medicine physician for more specific information, which can vary by State.

 Information & Resources: